-Currently Gary Hattal is in charge, his title is Deputy Director with the duties of the Director.
-Gary has 26 years of experience with FMCS and was Director Giacolone’s Deputy Director during his entire term.
+Deputy Director Gary Hattal was in charge until his retirement in December 2021, his title was Deputy Director with the duties of the Director.
+Gary had 26 years of experience with FMCS and was Director Giacolone’s Deputy Director during his entire term.

 We do have developing news impacting FMCS: Javier Ramirez was announced by the Biden Administration as the FMCS nominee on June 9th, 2021.
 He was voted favorably out of the Senate HELP Committee on August 3rd and was placed on the Senate Executive Calendar, No. 300.
 He now awaits a vote in the full Senate.